Art-of-WiFi/UniFi-API-client/README.md

 ## Example usage

-A basic example how to use the class:
+A basic example of how to use the class:

 ```php
 /**